PAEDIATRIC DIETETICS

 If your child requires urgent care, we also have a dedicated Urgent Care Centre for Children at The Portland Hospital.

 We understand that allergies can be difficult to identify and manage on your own.
-Our paediatric dieticians will offer clear evidence-based advice on how to understand and navigate your child’s specific needs, and you’ll get practical, personalised help to make the right decisions about their diet.
+Our paediatric dietitians will offer clear evidence-based advice on how to understand and navigate your child’s specific needs, and you’ll get practical, personalised help to make the right decisions about their diet.

 Our team is made up of registered specialists in child nutrition.
 They’ll work with you and your child to provide advice and planning to help them develop to eating habits that are healthy, practical and sustainable.

-If your child is struggling to maintain a healthy weight, our dieticians can provide tailored advice about food portions and food group combinations, so you and your family can make the most informed decisions about diet.
+If your child is struggling to maintain a healthy weight, our dietitians can provide tailored advice about food portions and food group combinations, so you and your family can make the most informed decisions about diet.

 You’re also welcome to come along to our feeding clinic at The Portland Hospital any time to meet with our team.